Francis Suarez

-Francis Xavier Suarez (/swɑːˈrɛz/ SWAH-rez; born October 6, 1977) is an American lawyer and politician who has served as the 43rd mayor of Miami since 2017.
+Francis Xavier Suarez (/swɑːˈrɛz/ SWAH-rez; born October 6, 1977) is an American lawyer and politician who served as the 43rd mayor of Miami from 2017 to 2025.
 A member of the Republican Party, he previously served as a member of the Miami City Commission from 2009 to 2017.
 He is the son of former Miami mayor Xavier Suarez.

 Suarez is a graduate of Florida International University (FIU), where he earned a bachelor's degree in finance.
 After that he earned a J.D. from the University of Florida in 2004.
 He was first elected to represent the 4th district in the Miami City Commission in 2009 and was reelected in 2011 and 2015.
 He served until 2017 when he was elected mayor of Miami.
 He was re-elected in 2021.
 During his mayoralty, Suarez has been noted for his advocacy for cryptocurrency.

-Suarez was a candidate in the 2024 Republican Party presidential primaries, but withdrew from the race after he failed to qualify for the first primary debate.
+Suarez declared his candidacy in the 2024 Republican Party presidential primaries, but withdrew from the race after he failed to qualify for the first primary debate.

-Early life and education
+Early life, education, and early career

 The oldest of four siblings, Suarez is the son of Rita and Xavier Suarez, two-time Miami mayor.
 His aunt, Lala, is the mother of U.S. Congressman Alex Mooney from West Virginia.

 Suarez attended Immaculata-LaSalle High School.
 He graduated in 1996 and went on to graduate in the top 10% of his class from Florida International University (FIU) with a bachelor's degree in finance.
 Following college, Suarez chose to attend the University of Florida Fredric G. Levin College of Law, receiving his J.D. degree cum laude in 2004.

-Legal career and other private sector work

-After law school, Suarez became an attorney with the law firm Greenspoon Marder, specializing in corporate and real estate transactions.
+Suarez became an attorney with the law firm Greenspoon Marder, specializing in corporate and real estate transactions.